-Every resource, with the exception of instances of media objects resource type, MUST contain the following Reference to Many within the relationships object:
+Every resource, with the exception of instances of categories, features, and media objects, MUST contain the Reference to Many bellow within the relationships object.
+Of these, categories and features MUST contain the Reference to Many multimediaDescriptions, and media objects MUST contain the Reference to Many categories

-• multimediaDescriptions: a non-empty array of references to media objects that describe or illustrate a resource.
-Media objects may represent images, videos, audio, data documents (e.g. csv, json), textual documents (e.g. doc, pdf), html documents, and so on.
+- categories: a Reference to Many category resources identifying the categories instantiated by the resource.
+The values proposed by the standard for each resource type are listed in each resource section.
+Non-nullable.
+Non-empty. - multimediaDescriptions: a Reference to Many media object resources that illustrates a resource.
+Media objects be images, videos, audio, data documents (e.g. csv, json), textual documents (e.g. doc, pdf), html documents, and so on.